HADDOCK2.4 basic protein-protein docking tutorial

 Do the identified residues form a well defined patch on the surface?
 Do they form a contiguous surface?

-The answer to the last question should be no: We can observe residue in the center of the patch that do not seem significantly affected while still being in the middle of the defined interface.
+The answer to the last question should be no: we can observe residue in the center of the patch that do not seem significantly affected while still being in the middle of the defined interface.
 This is the reason why in HADDOCK we also define “passive” residues that correspond to surface neighbors of active residues.
 These can be selected manually, or more conveniently you can let the HADDOCK server do it for you (see Setting up the docking run below).

 As final step save the molecule as a new PDB file which we will call: e2a_1F3G.pdb